qaisjp/go-discord-irc/README.md

 It's built with configuration in mind, but may need a little bit of tweaking for it to work for you:

 - **Hardcoded**: Hostnames are hardcoded to follow the IPv6 IPs listed [here](https://github.com/qaisjp/go-discord-irc/issues/2).
-- **Server mod**: Discord usernames contain `~`.
+- **Server mod**: Discord usernames will have `~d` tacked on at the end.
 This usually invalid nickname character required custom modifications to the IRC server code.
+This is configurable.
 - **Server config**: This uses `WEBIRC` to give Discord users on IRC a distinct hostname.
 [See here](https://kiwiirc.com/docs/webirc).

 ## Configuration